Chancellor's Distinguished Staff Award Program Procedures

 1. Must be a permanent Staff employee of either University of Illinois at Urbana-Champaign (on or off campus) or University Administration on the Urbana-Champaign campus

 2. Must have at least two years of service as a permanent staff employee by the nomination deadline

 4. Must have been in a status appointment during the calendar year if retired

 Employees who have previously received the award are not eligible.
 The "Distinguished Staff Hall of Fame," a list of past winners, is in the nomination packet and will be updated yearly.

-Staff Human Resources will distribute nomination packets to those who are interested in nominating a Staff employee.
-Nomination Information Packets, that include the nomination form, may be obtained at the Reception Desk, Staff Human Resources.
+Illinois Human Resources will distribute nomination packets to those who are interested in nominating a Staff employee.
+Nomination Information Packets, that include the nomination form, may be obtained at the Reception Desk, Illinois Human Resources.
 You may also download the packet from our web site here or contact Athalia Hunt at (217) 333-3101 or email@example.com.